Where can I find the BGP configuration for a GGC node?

 - Multiple BGP sessions with AS36040 are permitted at a single location.

-You should advertise all your user prefixes.
+You should advertise all your user prefixes to the GGC node.
 If you have peers and downstream customers, you may advertise their prefixes too.

 For more complex deployments, see the article on multi-node configurations.